rtrahulthapa9-byte/HR-Analytics/README.md

 **Key Insights**

 1.Employees with 11–15 years of experience have the highest average salary.

 2.Sales department has the highest average salary, while IT has the lowest.

 3.899 employees resigned between 2015–2024.

 4.2016 had the highest employee joining, while 2020 had the lowest.

-5.Analyst role recorded the highest resignations.
+5.Analyst role recorded the highest resignations
+.
 6.Only 2 employees had the highest bonus-to-salary ratio (0.44) among 1500 employees.

 7.Kolkata has the highest number of male and female employees.

 **Conclusion:**